 The value-add in this side hustle comes from originality and niche targeting.
 If you’re able to find an unserved target market and create something original that people might enjoy, you can make a significant profit filling that niche.

-Make Extra Money as a Freelancer
+Best Ways To Make Extra Money As A Freelancer

 Depending on the industry, freelancers can make substantial amounts of money serving clients as a side hustle.
 These side hustles can sometimes become so profitable that they become full-time jobs.

-41. Become a Freelance Writer
+41. Become a Social Media Manager

 42. Become a Virtual Assistant